irmen/Pyro4/docs/source/clientcode.rst

 * **marshal**: a very limited but fast serializer.
 Can deal with a small range of builtin types only, no custom classes can be serialized.
 Part of the standard library.
 * **msgpack**: See https://pypi.python.org/pypi/msgpack-python Reasonably fast serializer (and a lot faster if you're using the C module extension).
   Can deal with many builtin types, but not all.
+Not enabled by default because it's optional, but it's safe to add to the accepted serializers config item if you have it installed.
 * **pickle**: the legacy serializer.
 Fast and supports almost all types.
 Part of the standard library.
   Has security problems, so it's better to avoid using it.
 * **dill**: See https://pypi.python.org/pypi/dill It is similar to pickle serializer, but more capable.
 Extends python's 'pickle' module